balakarthikeyan/notes/questions/laravel.md

 `Route::get('url', [HomeController::class, 'method_name'])->name('routename');`

 ### Q61.
 How to Redirect a Request with Session Data
 This very easy to redirect a request with session data.
-You also have to use “Illuminate\Http\Request” in the file.
+You also have to use `"Illuminate\Http\Request"` in the file.

 `$request->session()->flash('status', 'Task was successful!');`

 ### Q62.
 How to Return A JSON Response In Laravel
-if you do use this JSON method in Laravel it automatically set the header “content-type” and and given array in JSON form.
+if you do use this JSON method in Laravel it automatically set the header "content-type" and and given array in JSON form.
 ```php
 return response()->json([
     'name' => 'fist',